tradecloud/tradecloud-docs-api-v2/order/buyer/issue/attach-document.md

 ### Step 1.
 Upload a document to the Tradecloud object-storage

-Use the [Upload order document](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/object-storage/specs.yaml#/object-storage/uploadDocument) to up
+Use the [Upload document](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/object-storage/specs.yaml#/object-storage/uploadDocument) endpoint to upload the document to the Tradecloud object-storage and remember the returned document `objectId`.

 ### Step 2.
 Choose an appropriate API to attach the document

+You can attach the uploaded document using two methods:

 {% page-ref page="attach-document-api.md" %}